mbabauer/mobx-cognito/README.md

 An NPM module to allow AWS Cognito calls using a MobX app store.

 ## About
 This library consists of a MobX application store with functions to allow the interactions with AWS Cognito.
-It allows developers to maintain the user state within their application using a MobX.
+It allows developers to maintain the user state within their application using a MobX state store.

 ## Installation
 Install `mobx-cognito` using NPM